How To Be A Gentleman In Different Situations

 But each kind of clothing serves an occasional purpose.
 This is what the true gentleman should know.

-You don’t want to be caught in suit on your way to the farm, or in your overalls in an evening party.
+You don’t want to be caught in a suit on your way to the farm, or in your overalls in an evening party.

 Though men don’t have much choice for colours in clothes, there are still good masculine colours that the gentleman can choose.